-Profile of Management
+2. Profile of Management

-1. Mr. Frahim Ali Khan Director
+2.1.
+Mr. Frahim Ali Khan

+Director

 Mr. Frahim Ali Khan has over 50 years of experience in General Management, Finance, Investment and Taxation.
-He graduated in Commerce from the Karachi University in 1965 and also obtained a degree in law from the same University.
-He has also attended the Senior Managers' Program from Harvard University, USA, Financial Management from Stanford University, USA, and General Management Program from Insead University, France.
-He joined the Atlas Group in 1967 and has served in different senior positions.
+He graduated in commerce from University of Karachi in 1965 and also obtained a degree in law from the same university.
+He also attended the Senior Managers' Program at Harvard University, USA, Financial Management Program from

+Stanford University, USA and General Management Program from Insead University, France.